Employment

 Brooks School does not discriminate on the basis of race, gender, color, sexual orientation, disability or religion in the administration of its educational policies, admission policies, employment policies, financial aid and loan programs, athletic programs and other school administered programs and activities.

 This job description in no way states or implies that these are the only duties to be performed by this employee.
-The Davis Fellow will be required to follow any other instructions and to perform any other related duties as assigned by the Associate Head for Academic Affairs or appropriate administrator.
+The Learning Center team member will be required to follow any other instructions and to perform any other related duties as assigned by the learning center director, associate head for academic affairs or appropriate administrator.
 Brooks School reserves the right to update, revise or change this job description and related duties at any time.

 RESPONSIBILITIES